 - 1 teaspoon lemon (or lime juice, preferably fresh-squeezed)

 - 1/4 cup onion (chopped)

 - 1 (8-ounce) can of tuna (well drained)

 Whisk together the mayonnaise, sour cream, cream, and lemon or lime juice.

 In a separate bowl, stir together the onions and cilantro.
 Set this garnish and the cream sauce aside for the moment.

 Heat oil in a small pan and sauté the tuna, stirring often, until tuna is heated through and very slightly browned.
 Take the pan off the heat.

-Heat a griddle over high heat and place the tortillas on it.
+If using soft tortillas, heat a griddle over high heat and place them on it.
 Heat the tortillas, turning once or twice in the process, until they are very hot.
 For hard taco shells, place them on a baking sheet and heat until crispy.

 Place 1/4 of the tuna mixture onto each tortilla, then top each with some of the onion-cilantro mix, and a drizzle of cream sauce.